Varun00786/Bharat-intern-task--1/README.md

 # BHARAT_INTERN
-## Movie Recommendation System
+##  Anime Series and Movie Recommendation System Using collaborative filtering
 ## Overview
 This Movie Recommendation System is implemented using Jupyter Notebook, numpy ,pandas and scikit-learn.
-The system provides movie recommendations based on user preferences and movie features.
+The system provides Anime Series and Movie recommendations based on user preferences and  features.
 It recommends a Anime Series and Movie as it is Based on a Anime Dataset.
 ## Features
 It is based on the collaborative filtering for reommendations.